-At each reporting date, the Group assesses whether any of the financial assets at amortised cost is credit impaired.
+At each reporting date, the Group assesses whether any of the financial assets at amortised cost and debt investments at fair value through other comprehensive income are credit impaired.

-The gross carrying amounts of financial assets are written off when there is no reasonable expectation of recovery (i.e. the debtor does not have assets or sources of income to generate sufficient cash flows to repay the debt) despite the fact that they are still subject to enforcement activities.
+The gross carrying amounts of financial assets are written off against the associated impairment, if any, when there is no reasonable expectation of recovery despite the fact that they are still subject to enforcement activities.